JuanCaicedo/speaking/bios.md

 ## 200 char version

-Juan is a Colombian-Canadian-American full-stack developer at SpanishDict.com.
+Juan is a Colombian-Canadian-American software consultant (Double Agent) at TestDouble.
+He loves improving processes so that teams can collaborate better.
-He loves helping new programmers through NodeSchoolDC and finds refactoring therapeutic.
-He lends a hand with www.oboejs.com.
+When not programming, Juan plays the guitar and climbs trees.

 ## 400 char version

-Juan has always been fascinated by language, having grown up speaking three.
-He finds refactoring therapeutic, problem solving exhilarating, and participating in his local JS community fulfilling.
-He is lucky enough to work as a full-stack Javascript developer for Curiosity media, making the world's largest Spanish-English online dictionary.
-When not programming, Juan likes playing all types of board games and he never grew out of climbing trees.
+Juan is a Colombian-Canadian-American software consultant at TestDouble.
+His real job title is Double Agent.
+He loves helping new programmers get started and improving processes so that teams can collaborate better.
+When not programming, Juan has been learning to play the guitar and he never grew out of climbing trees.

 ## Español